pe5er/swanseamakerhub/privacy.md

 # Who we share your data with
 * ### MakerHub Organising Team
 Some members of the MakerHub organising team will have access to the MakerHub Google Drive folder.
 This folder contains all of the responses to our online forms.
 Only organisers who require access to this data are provided it.
+* ### Swansea University
+We may share some of our data with certain departments of Swansea University.
+For example, we may send attendance or induction statistics to the College of Engineering.
+Any personal data held by Swansea University is covered by their [Privacy Policy](https://www.swansea.ac.uk/alumni/contactus/privacy-policy/)

 # What rights you have over your data
 If you have provided us with your personal data, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.
-If you would like to submit a Subject Access Request, please [contact us](https://swanseamakerhub.co.uk/contact)
+If you would like to submit a GDPR request, please [contact us](https://swanseamakerhub.co.uk/contact).
+For more information about GDPR, [gov.uk GDPR guide](https://www.gov.uk/government/publications/guide-to-the-general-data-protection-regulation).

-# Where we send your data
-Your personal data is not sent to any 3rd party

 # Additional information
 * ### How we protect your data
 The only people with access to your data are members of the Makerhub Organsing Team.
+Personal information is only stored on password protected devices, or on Google Drive.
+Google Drive folders containing personal information are only shared with select members of the MakerHub Organising Team, and are never available for public access.

 * ### What data breach procedures we have in place
 In the unlikely event of a breach of this information, our first cause of action would be to investigate the breach and secure our Google Drive account.
-This action would provide a good line of defence against an intruder who were to deliberately breach our account.
-We would send out an email to every person we hold personal data for, notifying them that a breach had occured.
+We would then send out an email to every person we hold personal data for, notifying them that a breach had occured.

 * ### What third parties we receive data from
 We don't recieve any data about you from 3rd parties